Oakland County, Michigan

 Oakland County is a county in the U.S. state of Michigan.
 It is a principal county of the Detroit metropolitan area, containing the bulk of Detroit's northern suburbs.
 Its county seat is Pontiac, (Note: The county's government complex is split between Pontiac and Waterford Township, but the official seat of government is Pontiac.) and its largest city is Troy.
-As of the 2020 census, its population 1,274,395, making it the second-most populous county in Michigan (behind neighboring Wayne County), and the most populous county in the United States without a city of 100,000 residents.
+As of the 2020 census, its population was 1,274,395, making it the second-most populous county in Michigan (behind neighboring Wayne County), and the most populous county in the United States without a city of 100,000 residents.

 Founded in 1819 and organized the following year, Oakland County is composed of 62 cities, villages, and townships.
-In 2010, Oakland County was among the ten wealthiest counties in the United States to have over one million residents.
+In 2010, Oakland County was among the ten wealthiest counties in the United States that had over one million residents.
 It is also home to Oakland University, a large public institution that straddles the border between the cities of Auburn Hills and Rochester Hills.